-Do the vaults really contain the restless spirits of the dead?
+Do the vaults at St Michan’s really contain the restless spirits of the dead?

 Under the church, through large metal chained doors and down a narrow stone stairway, are burial vaults containing the mummified remains of many of Dublin’s most influential 17th, 18th and 19th century families.
 The legendary Sheares brothers are down here, the highly decorated coffins of the Earls of Leitrim and even Wolf Tone‘s death mask.
 No one’s sure quite how the bodies have been preserved.
 Perhaps the constant dry atmosphere is responsible, the limestone walls or the methane gas that leaks up from the soggy ground.
 The vaults were owned by wealthy families and some coffins are highly decorated with gold studs and fancy plaques.
 The Earls of Leitrim have some of the most expensive coffins – apart from the 3rd Earl.
 He was known as a selfish man.
 He was given a plain coffin by his family, some of whom gave up their own place in their family vault so they wouldn’t be buried beside him.

 Inside several of the individual cells in the vaults you can see coffins, stacked every which-way, generations of the same family lying on top of one another.
-Some coffins have collapsed under the weight of the ones on top, the bones of arms and legs spilling out of the coffins.
+Some coffins have collapsed under the weight of the ones on top, the bones of arms and legs spilling out.